billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 --- abstract

-Energy efficient network management is primary meant to enhance conventional network management with energy-related management capabilities to optimize the overall energy consumption at the level of a network.
-To that aim, specific features and capabilities are required to control (and thus optimize) the energy use of involved network devices, and their components.
+Energy-efficient network management is primary meant to enhance conventional network management with energy-related management capabilities to optimize the overall energy consumption at the level of a network.
+To that aim, specific features and capabilities are required to control (and thus optimize) the energy use of involved network element and their components.

-This document defines a set of terms used within the IETF when discussing energy efficiency in network management.
+This document is defines a set of key terms used within the IETF when discussing energy efficiency in network management.
 Such reference document helps framing discussion and agreeing upon a set of main concepts in this area.

 --- middle

 # Introduction

-With rising energy costs and increasing awareness of the ecological impact of running networks, servers, and various equipment, Energy Efficiency is considered by operators as a critical issue for network management systems in relation to environmental impact and related operational cost.
+With rising energy costs and increasing awareness of the environmental impact of running networks, servers, and various equipment, Energy Efficiency is considered by operators as a critical component to be integrated in the overall Network Management systems.
+Such integration is ambitioned to feed strategies for committing environmental objectives but also mastering related operational cost.
 Energy Efficiency management is thus complementing conventional network management.

-This document defines a set of terms used within the IETF when discussing Energy Efficiency network management.
+{{sec-def}} defines a set of terms used within the IETF when discussing Energy-efficiency networks.
-The purpose is to ensure a consistent set of terminology and help with the characterization of Energy Efficiency (and relevant aspects), assist in the development of the YANG data models at the different levels in the IETF, bring clarity to the Energy Efficiency related discussions between different groups within IETF, in particular.
+The purpose is to (1) ensure consistent use of a set of terms in this area, (2) help with the characterization of Energy Efficiency (and relevant aspects), (3) assist in the development of the YANG data models at the different levels in the IETF, and (4) bring clarity to the Energy Efficiency related discussions between different groups within IETF, in particular.

 This document does not intend to define a comprehensive list of energy-related terms.
 Only key terms are defined.
 Some of these terms are extracted from existing IETF documents and beyond.

+Also, {{sec-metrics}} provides an inventory of currently used metrics to assess/compute energy-related consumption, efficiency ratio, etc.

 # Abbreviations